Afrazsajid/python_projetcs/algorithm visualizer/README.md

 Once the visualizer is up and running, here's what you can do:

+- **Press 'R' to Reset **: Hit the 'R' key on your keyboard to REset the List
-- **Press 'R' to Start Sorting**: Hit the 'R' key on your keyboard to kickstart the sorting process.
+- **Press 'Enter' to Start Sorting**: Hit the 'Enter' key on your keyboard to kickstart the sorting process.
 Watch closely as the elements dance around and arrange themselves according to the chosen sorting algorithm.
+- **Press 'Up key' to increase quantity**: Hit the 'up' key on your keyboard to increase the quantity of container
+- **Press 'Down key' to increase quantity**: Hit the 'up' key on your keyboard to decrease the quantity of container

 ## Future Plans